DUCK: Distance-based Unlearning via Centroid Kinematics: Introduction

 For instance, the information extraction can be performed by a malicious attacker through several procedures \cite{mia1, mia2,mia3,mia4, nguyen2022survey, hu2022membership}.
 Similarly, the injection of adversarial data can force machine learning models to output wrong predictions resulting in serious security problems \cite{ren2020adversarial,cao2015towards,marchant2022hard}.
 Last but not least, numerous recent privacy-preserving regulations, have been enacted, such as the European Union's General Data Protection Regulation\cite{magdziarczyk2019right} and the California Consumer Privacy Act \cite{pardau2018california}.
 Under these regulations, users are entitled to request the deletion of their data and related information to safeguard their privacy.
 Hence, a procedure to remove selectively part of the information stored in the parameters of the models represents a fundamental open problem.
-To this end, Machine Unlearning studies methodologies to instill selective forgetting in trained models such that training data or sensitive information can not be recovered \cite{nguyen2022survey,xu2023machine,shaik2023exploring, mercuri2022introduction, villaronga2018humans}.
-In the context of an original model trained on a dataset, unlearning approaches seek to eliminate information about a specific subset of data, termed the forget-set, from the parameters of the original network while preserving its generalization performance.
-Crucially, the information removal process from the original model involves ensuring that the unlearned model makes identical predictions to a new model trained from scratch on the retained dataset (i.e., the dataset without the forget-set).
-Motivated by the growing need for more precise privacy-preserving unlearning methods, this paper introduces DUCK, a novel methodology that leverages metric learning.
-During the unlearning steps, DUCK initially computes centroids in the embedding space for each class in the dataset.
-Then, it minimizes the distance between the embeddings of forget-samples and the incorrect-class closest centroid.
-Importantly, DUCK can adapt to different unlearning scenarios such as class-removal or homogeneous sampling removal tasks, where the model has to discard entire classes in the former or the model unlearns a random subset of the training set in the latter.